rabbitholecomputing/SCSI2SD/Linux-GNUstep-build.md

 * cd software/Xcode/SCSI2SD-util
 * run buildtool
 	* buildtool should comple both targets in the xcodeproj file

+Buildtool can be found here
+--
+You must build and install both of these to build the application...

+* [buildtool](https://github.com/gnustep/tools-buildtool) the buildtool front end..  this doesn't change much.
+You will also need
+* [libs-xcode](https://github.com/gnustep/libs-xcode) the library which loads and interprets the xcodeproj

+The app and these tools requires you to install [GNUstep](http://www.gnustep.org) from [github](https://github.com/gnustep).

 Setup USB permissions
 --